Spiral Knights: Plot

 The Spiral Knights are a spacefaring army serving under the Spiral Order organisation.
 According to the prologue, the war against the Morai brought them near extinction on their home planet of Isora.
 The crew of the Skylark, a spaceship of the Spiral Order, fled the planet in search for "a source of incredible power" in hopes of being able to use it to save their planet, and in doing so, discover the planet of Cradle.
 As Captain Ozlo declared preparations to descend into Cradle, the Skylark was attacked by a heavy firepower, damaging the tearium core of the ship and rendering the ship destroyed.
 All knights abroad the Skylark evacuated via escape pods.
 The player is one of these knights, and upon completing character customisation is led by Rhendon, a Recon Knight, through the Crash Site to the Rescue Camp.
 This serves as the tutorial of the gameplay.

 Upon reaching the Rescue Camp, the player is tasked with restoring power to the camp before nightfall in a nearby ancient power generator.
 Razwog, a Gremlin schemer, attacks the player with enemies.
 Upon defeating him, an item known as the Artifact is taken from him.
 Power is restored to the Rescue Camp and contact with Spiral HQ is made.
-Intel Agent Kora of Spiral HQ gives an explanation of the Clockworks and gives the player directions to Cradle, a nearby town.
-The player, accompanied by Rhendon, cross the chasm and on their journey to Haven, encounter Razwog again and defeat him.
+Intel Agent Kora of Spiral HQ gives an explanation of the Clockworks and gives the player directions to Haven, a nearby town.
+The player, accompanied by Rhendon, cross the chasm and on their journey to Haven, encounter Razwog again and defeating him.
 The player reaches Haven, and Kora introduces them to more missions.
 The Clockworks are the machinery making up the structure of the planet, constantly reconfiguring itself, functioning as a dungeon mechanic in the game.
 The Clockworks are built and maintained by the Gremlins, serving as the main antagonists of the game, who inhabit the Great Colony, ruled by King Tinkinzar and his Crimson Order, a group of nine powerful Gremlins who carry out his orders.

 Kora informs the player that Captain Ozlo has assigned the player to search for Alpha Squad, an elite squad of knights sent into the Clockworks first to locate the origin of the energy signals.
 Due to the communication systems on the Skylark going offline, recon modules were left throughout their travels in the Clockworks detailing their journeys.
 These knights, consisting of Squad Leader Euclid, Squad Guardian Grantz, Squad Recon Parma, and Squad Technician Rulen, were tasked with finding the source of the energy in hopes of utilising the energy to restore the Skylark to operation and win the Morai Wars.
 The player learns that the first module is located in the Gloaming Wildwoods, guarded by a beast known as the Snarbolax, serving as the first major boss of the game.
 The player defeats the Snarbolax and recovers Euclid's module.
 The player is also introduced to the first subtown, Moorcraft Manor, run by Spookats and Zombies which the player can interact with.